 5 Main Line Valve Stations

 The normal design of a mainline valve station usually has a large full-bore ball valve installed in the line.
-This allows the pipelines to still be pigged, but shut off can easily and quickly be obtained by closing the ball valve.
-Depending on the location and control philosophy, the mainline valve can be actuated or not.
+This allows the pipelines to still be pigged but shut off can easily and quickly be obtained by closing the ball valve.
+Depending on the location and control philosophy, the mainline valve can be activated or not.
 If the valve is actuated, it can be done electrically, hydraulically or pneumatically.
 Again, this depends on the product, location and utilities available at the valve station.
 Another component of mainline valve stations is the bypass line and valve.
 When commissioning pipelines or sections of pipelines, the bypass valves are used to equalize the system.
-If the pressure difference is too high between the two sections of the pipeline, the torque needed to open the mainline valve will be very high and operators would battle to open the valve.
-In gas pipelines when they are commissioning sections and the one section has high pressure and the other section is still low, the Joule Thomson effect causes a major temperature to drop in the gas.
-They thus use the bypass lines to regulate the pressure and flow, to prevent damage to the mainline valve.
+If the pressure difference is too high between the two pipeline sections, the torque needed to open the mainline valve will be very high, and operators will battle to open the valve.
+In gas pipelines, when they commission sections and one section has high pressure, and the other is still low, the Joule Thomson effect causes a major temperature to drop in the gas.
+They thus use the bypass lines to regulate the pressure and flow to prevent damage to the mainline valve.

-Mainline valve stations can be buried under the ground with extended spindles, installed into a valve pit or above ground with 5D elbows taking it above ground as needed.
-The selection of the correct layout for a mainline valve station is up to the pipeline engineer and he should consider several factors when designing the station.
+Mainline valve stations can be buried under the ground with extended spindles, installed into a valve pit, or raised above the ground with 5D elbows as needed.
+The pipeline engineer selects the correct layout for a mainline valve station and should consider several factors when designing it.

 Modularization of mainline valve stations would always be a good idea.
-When looking at the remoteness of these installations as well as their size, it’s a perfect fit for modular fabrication.
-Depending on the size of the bypass line, mainline valve stations could either be a level 1 or level 2 modularization.
+The remoteness and size of these installations make them a perfect fit for modular fabrication.
+Depending on the size of the bypass line, mainline valve stations could either be modularized at level 1 or level 2.

-When the level 1 modularization principle is used, the complete valve station including the bypass line, actuator and instrumentation would be installed in the workshop and the complete assembly would be transported to site and installed.
+When the level 1 modularization principle is used, the complete valve station, including the bypass line, actuator, and instrumentation, would be installed in the workshop, and the complete assembly would be transported to the site and installed.

-In certain cases, the contractors might choose to go with level 3 modularization, but we would not recommend going this route unless they have a specific reason this works better for the exact location.
+In certain cases, the contractors might choose to use level 3 modularization, but we would not recommend this unless they have a specific reason this works better for the exact location.

 Valve station

 The control room of a pipeline forms the heart of the operations.
-From this room, the pipeline owner can inspect the operations of the pipeline as well as control various items on the pipeline.
-The control rooms work with the fibre network to control all pumps and compressors as well as valves and storage facilities.
-It has several alarms and warnings to ensure the system is functioning the way its suppose to.
-A lot of development is going into improving the user interface and recent development includes mobile applications to control pipelines and plants.
-With the movement from voice to data, data centres are becoming more and more popular to lump with control rooms.
+From this room, the pipeline owner can inspect the pipeline’s operations and control various items on the pipeline.
+The control rooms work with the fibre network to control all pumps, compressors, valves, and storage facilities.
+It has several alarms and warnings to ensure the system is functioning as it should.
+A lot of development is going into improving the user interface, and recent developments include mobile applications to control pipelines and plants.
+With the movement from voice to data, data centres are becoming increasingly popular to lump with control rooms.
 These data centres thus store and process all the pipeline data.
-With clever tools like Watson, the data can now be processed into meaningful patterns and used to improve pipeline operation and maintenance.
+With clever tools like Watson, the data can now be processed into meaningful patterns to improve pipeline operation and maintenance.

-Depending on the size and location of the control room or data centre, these items get modularized regularly.
+Depending on the size and location of the control room or data centre, these items are regularly modularized.
 Both data centres and control rooms are made up of hundreds of small electronic components talking to each other.
-It would thus be very difficult to assembly all these components on-site.
+It would thus be very difficult to assemble all these components on-site.

-Although control rooms are mostly in existing buildings, the bulk of the components get assembled in workshops and modules are sent to site to fit into existing buildings.
+Although control rooms are mostly in existing buildings, the bulk of the components are assembled in workshops, and modules are sent to the site to fit into existing buildings.

-This market is mostly dominated by large international companies that offer a complete solution to the problem and offer all their equipment as well.
+This market is mostly dominated by large international companies that offer a complete solution to the problem and all their equipment.

-To clean, commission or inspect pipelines they need to have pig launchers and receivers installed.
+Pig launchers and receivers must be installed to clean, commission, or inspect pipelines.
 Pig launchers and receivers are usually installed at pump stations or compressor stations.
 The norm is to have a pig launcher and/or receiver for every 100km of pipeline.
-Although, these days it seems like the latest intelligent pigging technology can collect up to 200 km of pipeline inspection information in one run.
-Intelligent pigging is governed by the design codes as well as the law of the country the pipeline is installed in.
-In most cases, pipelines are required to be pigged every 5 years to inspect wall thickness and ensure they are still safe to operate.
+However, these days, the latest intelligent pigging technology seems to collect up to 200 km of pipeline inspection information in one run.
+Intelligent pigging is governed by the design codes and the laws of the country where the pipeline is installed.
+In most cases, pipelines must be pigged every 5 years to inspect wall thickness and ensure they are still safe to operate.
 If pipeline companies find defects during the pig runs, they have to repair them to ensure the integrity of their pipeline is still intact.

-The physical pigging station is not a very complex item but forms an important part of the pipeline.
-Pigging facilities are usually above ground installations and, in many cases, especially at intermediate pump/compression stations, the launcher and receiver are both fenced in the same facility.
+The physical pigging station is not very complex but forms an important part of the pipeline.
+Pigging facilities are usually above-ground installations, and, in many cases, especially at intermediate pump/compression stations, the launcher and receiver are fenced in the same facility.
 The way a pig launcher works is it uses the product in the pipeline to propel the pig, pig stations thus have a barrel-like a rifle that has a door on the one side and is connected to the pipeline on the other side with a double block and bleed valve between the barrel and the pipeline.
 It then has a kicker pipeline that directs some of the product behind the pig to propel it forward.
-Once the door is closed with the pig inside the barrel, the valve at the kicker line opens and the product propels the pig into the pipeline.
+Once the door is closed with the pig inside the barrel, the valve at the kicker line opens, and the product propels the pig into the pipeline.

-Pig launchers and receivers are perfectly suited to be modular components in pipeline construction.
-In many cases, pipeline companies choose to have the launchers and receivers mobile and they move them from one scraper station to the next.
-Quick opening doors are also a very nice extra to have and if the budget allows it, we would recommend adding it to the design.
+Pig launchers and receivers are perfectly suited as modular components in pipeline construction.
+In many cases, pipeline companies choose to have the launchers and receivers mobile, moving them from one scraper station to the next.
+Quick-opening doors are also a very nice extra, and if the budget allows it, we would recommend adding them to the design.

-In most cases, you would see that pig launcher and receivers are supplied as level 1 modules that the pipeline contractor can install as a whole.
+In most cases, pig launchers and receivers are supplied as level 1 modules that the pipeline contractor can install as a whole.

-You can however also do a pig launcher as a level 2 modularization.
-The best split between the two skids would probably be to do the launcher barrel, door and valve as one skid and have the kicker line and its valves as the second skid and assemble the skids on site.
+You can, however, also do a pig launcher as a level 2 modularization.
+The best split between the two skids would probably be to do the launcher barrel, door and valve as one skid, have the kicker line and its valves as the second skid, and assemble the skids on site.

 If the project wants to investigate a level 3 modularization, it would probably be the best option to completely fabricate the launcher on site as it does not have many components that will fall into a level 3 modularization.